 A posterior crossbite can involve one side of the jaw, known as a unilateral crossbite, or both sides of the jaw, known as a bilateral crossbite.

 Pseudo Class III

 Pseudo Class III, particularly in younger patients, is often a function of habit rather than hereditary factors.
-A misaligned bite may cause the lower front teeth and jaw to deflect forward of the upper front teeth, giving the appearance of a Class III relationship.
+A misaligned bite may cause the lower front teeth and jaw to deflect the forward of the upper front teeth, giving the appearance of a Class III relationship.

 Give us a call today so we can discuss in more detail about getting you that perfect smile! and to see if you're a candidate for ceramic braces!